slatedocs/slate/source/includes/_budgets.md

 you can pass `department_id` query params to filter budgets by departments like:
 `/api/v1/budgets?department_id=1`

+### Pagination

+Budget listing api results are paginated so that we don't load all budgets at once.
+You can send `page` params to load other records e.g: `/api/v1/budgets?page=2`.
+You can also see meta key in the response you get, that will return informations like `current_page`, `next_page`, `previous_page`, `total_pages`, and `total_count` to help your write your own logic for pagination.

 ### Filter by archived

 Return list of archived budgets by passing `archived` queryParams with value `true`.